-Parents, teachers, and caregivers can enhance young children’s experiences with screen time by closely monitoring content, responding to the content, and connecting the content with children’s lives and surroundings:
+Parents and caregivers can enhance young children’s experiences with screen time by closely monitoring content, responding to the content, and connecting the content with children’s lives and surroundings.
+Parents can

 - Limit children’s attention to screen content that is positive, engaging, and relates to their experiences.
 Young children should not be exposed to violent screen content.

-- Help children connect what they see on the screen with items in the real world (e.g., go outside to look for birds after playing “Bird Riddles” on Starfall).
+- Help children connect what they see on the screen with items in the real world (e.g., go outside to look for birds after playing a digital game with birds).

 - Interact with children while reading stories on a tablet or watching a video online.
 Ask them to make predictions about what might happen next (e.g., a parent can ask, “What do you think might happen when Little Bear opens the door?”).